Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Research suppliers, their costs, risks, and market conditions.

-Step 3: Develop strategy
+Step 3: Develop a strategy

 Decide where to buy while keeping costs and risks low.

-Step 4: Select sourcing process
+Step 4: Select the sourcing process

 Choose how to source, whether through bidding or proposals.